Home Office Build

 At this point, I loose fitted the walls to see if everything was actually going to go in.

-At this point I realised that I was never going to be happy with the finish of the walls.
+I then realised that I was never going to be happy with the finish of the walls.
 They’re supposed to be ‘fine’ as provided, but it’s a chalky finish style cement board which would not be very nice.
 Maybe they expect you to wallpaper or paint over the top, I’m not sure.
 But they provide plastic trims to infill the gap between the panels.
 This would have been rubbish, so at this point I realised I needed a plasterer.

 However, this was the time for first-fix electrics and guessing where I’d actually want stuff like sockets and lights… and I just went over the top with sockets and switches everywhere (including for a TV on the wall.)

 I could then get the plasterer in, who… plastered it.
+I get asked a lot of questions about this… so,

 …2nd fix electrics…